lammps/learning/src/setting_up_simulations.rst

 representative of equilibrium state of the model with the interactions you are using.
 You can end-up in a situation where local structure cause force divergence and numerical integration becomes unstable.
-Bad initial geometry is a common problem that many people encounter without realising.
+Bad initial geometry is a common problem that many people encounter without realizing.

 If you are unsure about the situation, it is good practice to minimize the energy of your system.
 Fortunately, LAMMPS allows you to do so.
 In short, it makes atoms slowly go along their energy gradients.
 By default, the `minimize
 <https://docs.lammps.org/minimize.html>`_ command uses conjugate gradients
-algorith to this end.
+algorithm to this end.

 You can add the following line in your `in.lmp` file.